akouz/HBus/README.md

   * UART with CAN transceivers, dominant/recessive states.
   * Baud rate 19.2 kbps.
-  * CSMA/CD or CSMA/CA. CSMA/CD allowed for low-cost implementations.
+  * CSMA/CD allowed for low-cost implementations.
 CSMA/CA recommended, but is not mandatory.
 CSMA/CA employs an additional low-cost microcontroller.
   * CRC-16-CCITT.
   * Flow control by byte-stuffing.
   * Two modes of operation: